Hendrix-CS/csci151/projects/final-project.md

 ## What to Hand In

-Submit a zip file containing your whole project on Moodle, and an evaluation document detailing how your application changed from your original submitted design, any unique and interesting features in your application, and any joys or struggles
+Submit a zip file containing your whole project via Teams, and an evaluation document detailing how your application changed from your original submitted design, any unique and interesting features in your application, and any joys or struggles